Church of The Most Holy Trinity

 To find out more about the SVP visit their website.

-There are six flower arrangers in the group who work together at Easter, the Harvest Festival and Christmas.
+There are five flower arrangers in the group who work together at Easter, the Harvest Festival and Christmas.

 At other times of the year (not Advent or Lent) we each take a two week period in rotation.